javipolo/vim/README.md

 * **unimpaired**:      easy navigation through quickfix list, among other things
 * **vim-autochmod**:   set permissions of shellscripts automatically
 * **vim-varnish**:     varnish syntax and folding rules

+Note: most of the plugins are git submodules pulled out from github.
+See .gitmodules to get to the repos :)